Names of kings and queens

 Alexander defender of mankind; Alexander the Great, and three kings of Scotland

-Charles free man; Charlemagne's line of Frankish kings, and the reigning King Charles III of the UK
+Charles "man," from the Germanic Karl; famously borne by the reigning King Charles III of the UK

 Felipe form of Philip; six kings of Spain, currently King Felipe VI